 Online Doctor of Education (EdD) Programs in Arkansas

-There is one school in Arkansas where students can pursue a Doctor of Education degree online.
+There are two schools in Arkansas where students can pursue a Doctor of Education degree online: Arkansas State University and the University of Arkansas in Fayetteville.
+Arkansas State University offers an online EdD in Educational Leadership that students can complete 100% remotely, without any campus visits.
 The University of Arkansas in Fayetteville has two EdD programs that can be completed through online study, either entirely online or with minimal campus-based requirements.
 The first is an EdD in Educational Leadership, designed for those who already possess an Education Specialist (EdS) degree and want to earn their doctorate.
 This program requires students to attend one weekend seminar on campus per year of their enrollment.
 The second is a more traditional master’s to EdD program in Human Resource and Workforce Development Education that is fully online.

-The University of Arkansas is a nonprofit institution, regionally accredited by the Higher Learning Commission (HLC).
-Its College of Education and Health Professions is also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-To learn more about their online EdD programs, continue reading below.
+Arkansas State University and the University of Arkansas are regionally accredited by the Higher Learning Commission (HLC).
+Arkansas State University’s College of Education and Behavioral Science and the University of Arkansas’ College of Education and Health Professions are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+To learn more about these universities’ online EdD programs, continue reading below.

 Schools in Arkansas with Online EdD Programs